Not one of the unused song concepts leftover from demos, “The Fletcher Memorial Home” is a song that was written for the Spare Bricks album.

-“Fletcher” is a track that was written for Spare Bricks: Music From The Film, the cancelled follow-up album that would have contained leftover tracks from The Wall album and film as well as a few new tracks written to help enhance and expand the story.
+“Fletcher” is a track that was written for Spare Bricks, the cancelled follow-up album that would have contained leftover tracks from The Wall album, music from the film as well as a few new tracks written to help enhance and expand certain aspects of the story.
 My guess is that this track changed very little when the focus of this album changed and that the main change to the track was the simply the addition of the spoken word section over the instrument bridge that featured a list of tyrants and world leaders of the 1970s and 80s.

 The extensive orchestrations by Michael Kamen give the track a sound very similar to much of the music that was rerecorded for the movie, especially “Mother”, “When The Tigers Broke Free”, and the extended “Bring The Boys Back Home” — all orchestrated by Kamen.